DataDog/dd-sdk-android/docs/integrated_libraries_android.md

 ### SQLDelight

-If you use SQLDelight, take a look at our [dedicated library][4].
+If you use SQLDelight, take a look at Datadog's [dedicated SQLDelight library][4].

 ### SQLite

-Following SQLiteOpenHelper's [Generated API documentation][5], you only have to provide the implementation of the DatabaseErrorHandler -> `DatadogDatabaseErrorHandler` in the constructor.
+Following SQLiteOpenHelper's [generated API documentation][5], you only have to provide the implementation of the DatabaseErrorHandler -> `DatadogDatabaseErrorHandler` in the constructor.

 Doing this detects whenever a database is corrupted and sends a relevant